-Following the success of Korean pasta bar Noci at Suntec City, the brand has unveiled Noci Bakehouse at the same venue, offering European-inspired pastries and comforting dishes in a homely setting.
+Following the success of Korean pasta bar Noci at Suntec City, the brand behind the restaurant, Goldmoon Restaurant Group, has unveiled Noci Bakehouse at the same venue.
+The new cafe offers European-inspired pastries and comforting dishes in a homely setting.

 Situated at Suntec City Tower 3, diners can look forward to an experience designed to mimic the “gentle charm of a countryside home”, with a carefully curated, peaceful ambience that evokes a sense of tranquility.